ChThorn/ChickChick_Pakistan_V1/README.md

-## This is the control designed for Chicken Robot
+## :hammer:This is the control designed for Chicken Robot

 To run this code, you first navigate to the directory where the code is saved and then run the following command: